thananonp/sssf-project-frontend/README.md

     │   ├── hooks         # For creating React hooks
     │   ├── pages         # For pages to be display
     │   ├── reducers      # For create Redux reducer
-    │   ├── App.js
+    │   ├── App.js        # Main app component
+    │   ├── App.css       # Stylesheet for the application
     ├── LICENSE
     └── README.md

 ## Sources Components

 Components contain React components that is display in more than one page.
-Eg. LoadingSpinner Landing is the homepage where user will land on.
+E.g. LoadingSpinner Landing is the homepage where user will land on.
 NavBar will show base on the login state.
 Search is the search page.

 Author, Book, Category, Publisher will have